mahshad76/AuthenticatorApp/README.md

 The Model is responsible for managing the application's data sources.
 - Responsibility: Handles all data operations, including remote API calls (fetching Apple news), local database transactions (persisting liked articles), and user authentication status management.
 - Key Principle: The Model is completely unaware of the View and the Presenter, ensuring the data logic can be easily swapped or updated without affecting the UI.

+# 🛠️ Technologies & Libraries

+The AppleNewsApp is developed using the **Kotlin** language and is structured around the Model-View-Presenter (MVP) architecture.
+Key components and third-party libraries leveraged in this project include:

+1.  **Core Development Stack**
+    * **Kotlin:** The primary, modern programming language used for its conciseness, safety, and interoperability with Android's framework.
+    * **XML Layouts:** Utilized for declaring flexible and responsive user interface views across all screens.

+2.  **Dependency Injection**
+    * **Dagger 2:** A powerful, compile-time dependency injection framework that manages the creation and provision of essential objects (Presenters, Models, Services), which is foundational for enabling the MVP architecture and facilitating unit testing.

+3.  **Reactive Programming**
+    * **RxJava 2, RxAndroid, & RxBinding:** A comprehensive suite for managing asynchronous operations and data streams.
+It is used to handle concurrent tasks like network requests and database access, as well as binding UI events (like search input) reactively.

+4.  **Networking & API Communication**
+    * **Retrofit, OkHttp, & Gson:** This combination forms the robust network layer. **Retrofit** is the type-safe HTTP client for defining API endpoints; **OkHttp** handles the efficient, underlying network protocol; and **Gson** automatically deserializes JSON API responses into native Kotlin data objects.

+5.  **Data Persistence**
+    * **Room:** The official Android persistence library that provides a reliable abstraction over SQLite.
+It is used in the Model layer to locally cache news data and persistently store the user's liked articles.

+6.  **Image Handling**
+    * **Glide:** A dedicated, high-performance image management library responsible for quickly fetching, caching, and displaying high-quality article thumbnails while minimizing memory usage and preventing common loading issues.